smped/ngsReports/BiocTODO.md

 name instead of a simple constructor function (FastqcFile).
     - Thanks for pointing this out.
 I'd misunderstood the normal approach for this.
 Of course the constructors are now `FastqcData()` and `FastqcDataList()`
 - [x] Why not use the established path generic rather than creating fileName?
     - We actually have used the path generic.
-The function `fileName` returns the name of the underlying Fastq file the report was generated from.
-We have changed the help page to clarify this.
+The function `fileName` returned the name of the underlying Fastq file the report was generated from, and has now been changed to `fqName()` to avoid any confusion
 - [x] Create a coercion method instead of a class method to move from one class representation to another
 - [ ] Only set methods for classes that are your own and use the ANY class for